 Teachers inform parents whether their child is working at age related expectations - or above/below.
 They are given comparisons with national averages.

 Marking and Feedback for Impact

-Marking is a powerful tool to show progress over time.
-It involves the assessment of children's attainment and literacy skills, and also checks that pupils are completing the
+These are powerful tools to show progress over time.
+They involve the assessment of children's attainment and literacy skills, and also check that pupils are completing the